zeustamil/paulrhayes.com/source/_posts/creating-a-sphere-with-3d-css.md

 date: 2011-02-10 23:33:33
 ---

-With CSS3’s 3D transforms I've illustrated how to build a [cube](/2009-07/animated-css3-cube-interface-using-3d-transforms/) and a [tetrahedron](/2010-10/css-tetrahedron/).
+With CSS3’s 3D transforms I’ve illustrated how to build a [cube](/2009-07/animated-css3-cube-interface-using-3d-transforms/) and a [tetrahedron](/2010-10/css-tetrahedron/).
 It is also possible to create a sphere-like object, albeit with many elements.

 [3D CSS Sphere](/experiments/sphere/)
 Works in the latest Safari and iOS (just about runs on an iPhone 4).